Rihards Kols: 12th Saeima

 Kols was elected to the 12th Saeima in autumn 2014 from the Vidzeme constituency.
-After the government's approval, R. Kols became the first parliamentary secretary to Prime Minister Laimdota Straujuma.
+After the government's approval, Kols became the first parliamentary secretary to Prime Minister Laimdota Straujuma.
 On 10 July 2015 Mrs. Straujuma signed an order to remove Kols from his post as Parliamentary Secretary due to the violation of the coalition agreement, as he had signed an opposition motion to convene an extraordinary meeting of the Saeima on the refugee issue.

 In the 12th Saeima he also served as a Member to the Chairman of the Foreign Affairs Committee and was a Member of the European Affairs Committee.
 Kols chaired a working group that organised a discussion cycle in the Saeima on the Transatlantic Trade and Investment Partnership, or TTIP.
 Kols also drafted the Diaspora law and headed the working group set up under the auspices of the Foreign Affairs Committee for the development of the Diaspora law.
 The bill was adopted on 6 November 2018.

 In 2018, in a call to Russia to respect human rights, Kols initiated the introduction of the so-called Magnitsky list in Latvia, which as an end-result prohibited the entry into Latvia to 49 persons related to the Sergei Magnitsky case.

 In 2018, Kols submitted amendments to the Law on Public Procurement, which prohibited offshore companies from participating in public procurement.
 The law was adopted on 26 April 2018.
 Also in 2018, amendments to the Labor Law were developed and submitted to the Saeima, which would make it mandatory for employers to indicate the expected salary range in job advertisements.
 The law was adopted on 1 November 2018.